 Summary and next steps

 These Chinese models should be considered proof-of-concept due to the limited number of rice samples used in this study.
 New samples are being collected to introduce seasonal variability of the GI rice, Non-GI rice varieties are also being collected to broaden the scope.
 It is clear from the above methods that each of the models have their own uses and limitations, The NIR method remains a useful screening tool but will not give a suitable level of confidence for decision making, meanwhile these limited GC-MS and ICP-MS methods cannot provide a clear solution individually but taken together may provide appropriate answers.
 The GC-MS models could be useful in determining geographic origin.
 The ICP-MS method currently works well for some of the varieties.
-As previously mentioned, PLS-DA models to separate the , and clusters, for ICP-MS data, will be evaluated as well as other algorithms such as Support Vector Machine Learning.
+PLS-DA models using algorithms such as Support Vector Machine Learning will be evaluated to separate PJ-LX, SY and WC clusters.
 The use of Artificial Intelligence to predict results will also be investigated.

 Use Case 3: Ghana